Categories > Activities

 Provincial campgrounds in the Athabasca region vary in size and amenities.
 All have lake access, except Poacher’s Landing, which provides access to the Athabasca River.
 While most have water available, please bring potable drinking water.
 Some sites sell firewood.

-All of the Region’s provincial parks are from 1.75 to 2.5 hours from Edmonton and 2.5 to 3 hours from Ft.
+The Region’s provincial parks are from 1.75 to 2.5 hours from Edmonton and 2.5 to 3 hours from Ft.
 McMurray.

 Calling Lake Provincial Park